K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 * `PUT`

+    - This method is used to update or create a resource.
+This is the different than the `POST` request.
+The entire resource is replaced by the contents of the PUT request.
+The `POST` request adds data to the resource, but does not replace or update the resource itself.

+* `DELETE`

+    - Deletes the resource in the request.

+There are a few more of these, but the ones listed above are the most common.

 ### SQL

 The database is a thing in itself.
 It is just a storage structure.
 So, how do we manipulate the data in the database?